-It requires the Fintech app developers to get trained in the secure coding methods which are aligned with the app’s coding languages.
+It requires the Fintech software development company and financial app developers to get trained in the secure coding methods which are aligned with the app’s coding languages.
 The coding techniques should be on the basis of the industry’s best practices and should be documented to ensure that the team follows them to their entirety.

 Payment apps which face the public, like the web apps that can be accessed through the internet should be protected either through a Web Application Firewall (WAF) or via a stringent Web Application Vulnerability Scanning process.